“Bespoke Namibia Spectacular” to Sossusvlei, Damarland and Skeleton Coast

 Desert and Delta Safari to Botswana and Victoria Falls

 Hi Alison, we had a wonderful time on our African adventure——thank you and your team for all your help!
 Everything worked just beautifully!

 Every transfer and road trip was seamless and on time.
 The drivers shared lots of history and stories.
 The camps were just so comfortable and wonderful.

-very accommodating and caring.
+also very accommodating and caring.
 Every need was met.
 The three of us all felt the same positive way about the camps.
-The small plane flights in between
+The small plane flights

-and energy.
+enthusiasm and energy.
 It was a lovely site and so beautifully set up.
-Game viewing was exceptional and “Moke” really knocked himself off to ensure that we saw
+Game viewing was exceptional and “Moke” really knocked himself off to ensure

 Kalahari Plains—very nice with an equally caring staff.
 The opportunity to interact with the Bushman was very special.
 Andy was also an excellent